Enoch Pratt

 Enoch Pratt (September 10, 1808 – September 17, 1896) was an American businessman in Baltimore, Maryland.
 Pratt was a Unitarian and philanthropist.
-He is best known for his donations to establish the Enoch Pratt Free Library in Baltimore and expanding the former Sheppard Asylum to become The Sheppard and Enoch Pratt Hospital, (now known as the Sheppard Pratt Health System), located north of the city in western Towson, county seat of Baltimore County.
+He is best known for his donations to establish the Enoch Pratt Free Library in Baltimore and expanding the former Sheppard Asylum to become The Sheppard and Enoch Pratt Hospital, located north of the city in western Towson, county seat of Baltimore County.
 Born and raised in Massachusetts, he moved south to the Chesapeake Bay area and became devoted to the civic interests of the city of Baltimore.
 He earned his fortune as an owner of business interests beginning in the 1830s originally as a hardware wholesaler, and later expanding into railroads, banking and finance, iron works, and steamship lines and other transportation companies.

 Early life

 Born in Middleborough, Massachusetts, Enoch Pratt was the second of eight children born to Naomi (née Keith) and Isaac Pratt.
 A successful businessman, Isaac Pratt managed several businesses, including a sawmill, general store, wholesale hardware.
 The young Enoch was educated at the former Bridgewater Academy in the neighboring town of Bridgewater, Massachusetts's Town Common.
 After graduating, at the age of 15, Enoch Pratt began his first job in business as a clerk in a Boston hardware establishment.

 In 1831, Pratt moved to Baltimore with to launch his own wholesale iron hardware business, Enoch Pratt & Brothers at 23-25 South Charles Street, between East Baltimore and German (now Redwood) Streets.
 The business proved successful, and six years later, Pratt married Maria Louisa Hyde (1818–1913), the daughter of Samuel G. and Catherine Hyde, whom he met at his church, on August 1, 1837.
 They did not have children.